Singh8700/redux/README.md

 #than create a store variable & assign the configureStore method

 const store = configureStore(

-//configureStore method also work the object form
+#configureStore method also work the object form

 {
-//we calling the our created reducer reducer : {
+#we calling the our created reducer
+  reducer : {
-  //your declare any name
+  #your declare any name
-  //after name assign the previous CreateSlice
+  #after name assign the previous CreateSlice
     cart : CreateSlice,
   }
 })

-//end the last we also export this file export default store
+#end the last we also export this file
+export default store

 #now this time we used redux in our projects

 #but first calling the Provider method in reduxjs
-//import Provider in app.jsx file import {Provider} from "react-redux"
+#import Provider in app.jsx file
+import {Provider} from "react-redux"
-//also import store configuration in app.jsx file import store from "./components/store/Store"
+#also import store configuration in app.jsx file
+import store from "./components/store/Store"

 #than wrap the all Components in Provider
   <Provider store={store}>
-    //App components
+    #App components
   </Provider>

 #now we create the useDispath method to calling the reducers